menchelab/CartoGRAPHs/README.md

-# CartoGRAPHs
-## A Framework for Interpretable Network Visualizations
+# CartoGRAPH | A Framework for Interpretable Network Visualizations

 Networks offer an intuitive visual representation of complex systems.
 Important network